 The Jackson County Schools Student/Parent Handbook is prepared to make everyone aware of expectations and procedures.
 Some of these are Jackson County specific and some are statewide.
-Rules are written and established to eliminate questions regarding particular behaviors and actions.
-I ask that you all familiarize yourself with the contents of the handbook as it covers many problem areas.
+Rules are written and established to eliminate questions regarding particular activities and actions.
+Please familiarize yourself with the handbook as it covers many issues that could arise.